 To preserve this paint job, I sealed it all with Flat clear coat followed by Gator Hide applied with a synthetic brush.
 I hope the 12 year old daughter of my client is thrilled to have this bed in her pre-teen room!

-If you like this makeover, check out these others as well.
+If you like this makeover and learning how to decoupage furniture, check out these others as well.